The Misplaced Trooper

 • Time Signature: 4/4

-This piece was inspired by a variation of a chord progression John Williams has used to create a foreboding, menacing mood and relies somewhat on borrowed chords.
-This means over 50% of the measures have accidentals in addition to the key signature and they lend to the overall menace of the march.
+The chord progression was inspired by a variation John Williams has used to create a foreboding, menacing mood and relies somewhat on borrowed chords.
+This means over 50% of the measures have accidentals in addition to the key signature and lend to the overall menace of the march.

-The other inspiration for this piece came from “Celebration” by Anne Crosby Gaudet (fellow Canadian).
-She used atypical rhythm accents and was something that inspired the rhythm approach in this piece.
+Another inspiration for this piece came from “Celebration” by Anne Crosby Gaudet (fellow Canadian).
+She used atypical rhythm accents which inspired the rhythmic approach in this piece.

 The smallest note is barred thirty-second notes.
 These mini scales help your students’ fingers fly over the keys while keeping the drama.

-Chords (ranging from 7th through 13th) create many of the moods of the piece.
+Chords (ranging from 7th through 13th) create many of the moods within this piece.
 These range from sparse chord bridges with octave accompaniment to lush, full 4-note chords in the right hand and triplet chord inversions.
-The cross rhythms section in particular is chord intensive to create a lighter mood.
+The cross rhythms section in particular is chord-intensive to create a lighter mood.

 The Misplaced Trooper Bonus: